Robert Kuhn Mautz

 Following graduation, he joined Deloitte Haskins & Sells in Chicago as a staff accountant.
 After only about a year (1942-43) with the firm, he volunteered and served with the U. S. Naval Reserve during World War II (1943-45).
 He returned to civilian life and recommenced his work with Deloitte Haskins & Sells (1945-46).
 In 1946 he transferred to the accounting firm of Alexander Grant & Co., a smaller firm than Deloitte Haskins & Sells, to obtain broad experience before returning to education, which was his goal when he first entered public accounting.
 He returned to the University of Illinois in the fall of 1948, serving as assistant professor (1948-49), associate professor (1949-54), and professor from 1954 until 1972.
 During part of this time (1969-72) he held the Weldon Powell Professorship in Accountancy.
 During the academic year 1968-69, he taught at the University of Minnesota as the AICPA's first Distinguished Visiting Professor.
 In February 1972, he left the University of Illinois and became a partner in the accounting firm of Ernst & Whinney, helping to formulate the firm's views and serving as the firm's spokesman to the FASB and others.
 During late 1978 he reached the firm's mandatory retirement age and subsequently became the director of the Paton Center for Accounting Education and Research at the University of Michigan.
 He retired from the university in 1985.

-He married Ruth S. Sundby on September 9, 1939; they have three children.
-In his leisure time he enjoys photography, tennis, sailing, hiking, camping, jogging, and reading.
+He married Ruth S. Sundby on September 9, 1939; they had three children.
+In his leisure time he enjoyed photography, tennis, sailing, hiking, camping, jogging, and reading.
 Robert Kuhn Mautz died on June 2, 2002 at age 87 in Oakton, VA where he had resided for 14 months.